Best LED Lights (with PAR) for Planted Aquariums – From Small to Large

 - Wattage: 5 watts

-Setup is simple—slide the gooseneck onto the tank wall and secure it with the included nylon screw.
-The flexible gooseneck ensures even light distribution.
+The simple setup of the clip light makes it effortless to install over the tank.
+Simply slide the gooseneck onto the aquarium wall and secure it with the included nylon screw.
+The flexible gooseneck allows setup versatility while ensuring thorough light distribution.

 Finnex Planted+ 24/7 ALC – Automatic Timer Control